 Using inFlow Cloud to manage your retail location?
 Need some pointers?
 Look no further!
 Welcome to your quick and easy guide to streamlining sales with inFlow’s new retail mode.
 It’s designed to ensure the least number of clicks to create and complete a sale.

-Retail mode: optimize for speed
+Retail mode: optimized for speed

 First, click Main Menu > Options > Personal Settings.
 Under Sales Orders Without Shipping, select the Retail – optimize for speed option.